oracle/python-cx_Oracle/doc/src/connection.rst

 .. attribute:: Connection.clientinfo

-   This write-only attribute sets the client_info column in the v$session table and is only available in Oracle 10g.
+   This write-only attribute sets the client_info column in the v$session table.

    .. note::